 - Security and permissions can be restricted per environment to reduce the risk of human error, data loss, and protect sensitive data.

 If you are pitching this to your management, a customer, or client however, the most important arguement is always money.
-All of the above points and any others attribute to a monetary impact.
+All of the above points and any others contribute to a monetary impact.

 - If data isn’t being moved to where it is needed, when it is needed, that impacts profits.

 - Sales teams don’t have the insights they need to make sales.